w3f/Grants-Program/applications/Gluon_decentralized_hardware_crypto_wallet_services.md

  Gluon will be a full-featured demo application for the TEA project once it is ready.
 So far, there are a few limitations that we are working on.

- - TEA modules are running on a software simulator at the moment.
-In the final product, it will only run on HSM so that it can be protected by hardware.
-The simulators are only allowed to be running in the test chain, not in the production chain.
 - Integrate with [Parsec](https://github.com/parallaxsecond/parsec).
 Parsec can be an abstract layer between TeaRuntime and security-related hardware.
 It makes TEA agnostic to different hardware platforms.
 It may increase the adaption of TEA.
  - Besides DOT, we will all Polkadot ecosystem chains and other Schnorr signature compatible chains.
  - We will retire our facade interface service and use off-chain workers instead.